Azure/azure-functions-sql-extension/README.md

 - You should see your database output in the browser window.
 - Congratulations!
 You have successfully created your first SQL input binding!
 Checkout [Input Binding](#Input-Binding) for more information on how to use it and explore on your own!

-### Output Binding Tutorial
+#### Output Binding Tutorial

 Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#Create-a-SQL-Server), and that you have the 'Employee.cs' class from the [Input Binding Tutorial](#Input-Binding-Tutorial).

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger ->  (Provide a function name) -> Company.namespace is fine -> anonymous
-- In the file which opens, replace the 'public static async Task<IActionResult> Run' block with the below code
+- In the file that opens, replace the 'public static async Task<IActionResult> Run' block with the below code

     ```csharp
     public static IActionResult Run(